14 Top-Rated Attractions & Things to Do in Toulon

 8. Cathédrale Sainte-Marie-de-la-Seds

-The cathedral's bell tower dates to the 1740s.
+The bell tower at the Cathédrale Sainte-Marie-de-la-Seds dates to the 1740s.
 The typically Provençal structure features a unique bell and ringing contraption crafted from wrought iron.

-When touring the cathedral, visitors should be sure to see the Baroque altar, the work of Christophe Veyrier, who was the nephew and a student of Pierre Puget.
+When touring the cathedral, be sure to see the Baroque altar, the work of Christophe Veyrier, who was the nephew and a student of Pierre Puget.

 Address: 55 Place de la Cathédrale, Toulon

-The Festival de Musique de Toulon is a prestigious music festival held at different venues in Toulon and nearby.
-The program of festival concerts runs for most of the year, beginning in August and continuing through the fall, winter, and spring until early June.
+The Festival de Musique de Toulon is a prestigious classical music festival held at different venues in Toulon and nearby.
+The program of festival concerts runs for most of the year.

 10. Île de Porquerolles

-A perfect day trip from Toulon, the Île de Porquerolles is the largest of the Îles d'Or (Golden Islands) in the serene Mediterranean Sea, about an hour ferry ride from the Port of Toulon.
+About an hour's ferry ride from the Port of Toulon, the Île de Porquerolles is the largest of the Îles d'Or (Golden Islands) in the serene Mediterranean Sea.
 This idyllic island offers a relaxing change of pace from the glitzy Côte d'Azur.

-In a magnificent unspoiled setting, the island has pristine protected coves and tiny beaches.
+Prized for its unspoiled environment, the island has pristine protected coves and tiny beaches.
 It's the ideal resort destination with pleasant weather and sunshine year-round.

 11. Le Lavandou

-In the south of Le Lavandou, the wooded Cap Bénat peninsula extends out into the sea with a lighthouse at its tip.
+In the south of Le Lavandou, the wooded Cap Bénat peninsula has a lighthouse at its tip.
 The Road N559 running east from Le Lavandou leads to more sandy beaches interspersed with rocky stretches.

 12. Bormes-les-Mimosas

-Also of interest is the Tour de l'Horloge clock tower and the Church of Saint-Trophime, which both date to the 18th century.
+Also of interest are the Tour de l'Horloge clock tower and the Church of Saint-Trophime, which both date to the 18th century.
 Below the church is the oldest part of the village, with steep narrow streets known as "rompi-cuou" ("breakneck").
-This type of cobblestone pedestrian lanes is a common characteristic of Provençal medieval hilltop towns.
+This type of cobblestone pedestrian lane is a common characteristic of Provençal medieval hilltop towns.

 Bormes-les-Mimosas is also famous for its flowers, especially the fragrant mimosa blossoms that flourish throughout the village.
 The town celebrates the arrival of mimosa blooms in February with a lively festival, Le Corso Fleuri, which features a parade of floats made from fresh flowers.